-Fact Check: Biden Says Ex-Russian Mayor's Wife Didn't Give His Son $3M
+Fact Check: Biden Says Report of Russian Billionaire Paying Hunter's Firm $3.5M 'Totally Discredited'

 CLAIM: Former Vice President Joe Biden claimed that his son Hunter Biden did not receive $3.5 million from the former Moscow mayor’s wife Yelena Baturina.

 VERDICT: FALSE.
-Biden indeed received a $3.5 million wife transfer from Baturina.
+Biden’s private equity firm received a $3.5 million wire transfer from Yelena Baturina, according to a Senate report.

-During the first presidential debate, Biden denied that his son Hunter Biden received a $3.5 million wire transfer from Baturina, the widow of a former Moscow mayor Yury Luzkkov.
+During the first presidential debate, Biden denied that his son Hunter Biden received a $3.5 million wire transfer from Baturina, the widow of former Moscow mayor Yury Luzkkov.

-However, according to a report released by the Senate Homeland Security Committee earlier this month, Biden indeed received a $3.5 million wife transfer from Baturina, one of Russia’s most powerful female oligarchs.
-According to the report, the payment occurred in early 2014.
+However, according to a report released last week by the Senate Homeland Security Committee, bank records showed that Baturina wired $3.5 million to a bank account controlled by Rosemont Seneca Thornton as part of a “consultancy agreement” in early 2014.

-The report revealed that Rosemont Seneca Thornton, LLC, a firm that Biden incorporated with his longtime business associate Devon Archer in May 2013, had a financial relationship with Baturina.
+Rosemont Seneca Thornton, LLC, is a firm that Biden incorporated with his longtime business associate Devon Archer in May 2013.

-Bank documents reviewed by the committee showed that Baturina wired $3.5 million to a bank account controlled by Rosemont Seneca Thornton as part of a “consultancy agreement.”
+Biden’s lawyer has argued that Biden was not a co-founder of Rosemont Seneca Thornton, had no interest in it, and did not have a financial relationship with Baturina, according to the New York Times.

+However, the lawyer did not respond to a question from the Times about whether Biden was paid by Rosemont Seneca Thornton or did consulting work for Baturina.

 Follow Breitbart News’s Kristina Wong on Twitter or on Facebook.